open-ch/mini-magic/README.md

 ### mini-magic

 This is the main tool of the repository.
-Its main purpose is to take a list of MIME types and create a minimal magic database by removing all unnecessary tests.
+Its main purpose is to take a list of MIME types and create a magic file containing the least tests possible to detect all MIME types listed.
+With this script you can also download the MIME type definitions from the [official repository](http://ftp.astron.com/pub/file/) and list all MIME types available to create the minimal magic file.
 More detail with `mini-magic -h`

+### Tests

+The tests are located in `mini-magic/tests`.
+You can find the unit tests in `mini-magic/tests/t` and the end-to-end tests in `mini-magic/tests/e2e`.

-### benchmarks
+### Benchmarks

 #### Module benchmarks